 Note that the time is allotted not per run, but for all runs for a dataset.
-A twenty second limit for ten runs thus means each run has only two seconds (minus initial to the contract of the contract of already been compiled.
-Use with caution.
+A twenty second limit for ten runs thus means each run has only two seconds (minus initial limit for the limit)

 A negative timeout means to wait indefinitely.